UttkarshSingh1738/Generic-Recipe-Based-Java-Parser-Transformer/TECHNICAL_ACHIEVEMENTS.md

-# Technical Achievements & Innovation Highlights
+# Technical Architecture and Implementation Details

-> **For technical reviewers and hiring managers**

-This document highlights the advanced technical work and architectural decisions that make this project unique.

----
+This document provides technical depth on the architecture, implementation decisions, and complexity of the transformation engine and platform.

-## 🎯 Core Innovations
+## Core Innovations

 ### 1. **Custom DSL for AST Transformations**